 Are you providing First-Class Service?

 On my recent trip, I was fortunate to receive an upgrade to First Class.
-Not only did I get to board with the first group, but as soon as I got on the plane, things just felt different.
+Not only did I get to board with the first group, but as soon as I got on the plane, the service just felt different.
 The flight attendants were just a bit nicer and friendlier to the First Class customers.

 Now, if everyone received the same treatment, it wouldn’t be special and would then become expected.